 Eclairs are also topped with chocolate ganache, whereas the only time cream puffs are garnished with chocolate is if they’re turned into dessert profiteroles.

-Chocolate eclairs are delicious on their own, but I love adding a little crunch by topping mine with chopped hazelnuts.
-It’s no secret that chocolate and hazelnuts are a scrumptious combo, as made evident in this post (plus, Nutella, anyone?), but it’s the texture difference that I really love here.
+- Chocolate eclairs are delicious on their own, but I love adding a little crunch by topping mine with chopped hazelnuts.

-The best part about this recipe, though, is that you don’t have to wait until your next trip to Paris to enjoy a tantalizing eclair!
+The best part about this easy chocolate eclair recipe is that you don’t have to wait until your next trip to Paris to enjoy a tantalizing eclair!

 for the pate a choux pastry dough